diskoverdata/diskover-docs/source_files/install_ova_2_3.md

 ## Sample Index Review

-Now that we have scanned the test directory, let’s take a look at the index that was created from this storage location.
+Now that we have scanned the test directory let’s take a look at the index that was created from this storage location.

 🔴 From the main user interface, go to the upper right corner **⛭ → Indices** or [http://localhost:8000/selectindices.php](http://localhost:8000/selectindices.php)<br>
 🔴 Make sure the **Always use latest indices (auto select)** box is checked.<br>
-🔴 Click on the **folder** 📁 in the top main menu to navigate back to the main page and you can now see and review your first test scan, as well as browse and search all of its content.
+🔴 Click on the **folder** 📁 in the top main menu to navigate back to the main page, and you can now see and review your first test scan, as well as browse and search all of its content.